 The Charles Tyrwhitt Shoe Care Kit contains everything you need to tackle common cleaning problems.
 We also sell individual shoe care products, and we’ll talk you through how to use each of these below.

 Start by cleaning the shoe with a soft clean cloth or a brush to remove any excess dirt or dust.
 This is so that when you start polishing, you won’t accidentally rub any bits of dirt into the leather.

 Next, condition the shoe’s upper with leather cream to keep it nice and supple.
-Use a neutral cream to maintain the colour of the leather, or a darker cream if you want to darken it.
-You can test the cream on a small area of the shoe first if you’re unsure of the colour.
-(Remember that leather will always appear darker when it’s wet, so allow the shoe 20-30 minutes to dry before you evaluate the colour.)
+Use a neutral cream to maintain the color of the leather, or a darker cream if you want to darken it.
+You can test the cream on a small area of the shoe first if you’re unsure of the color.
+(Remember that leather will always appear darker when it’s wet, so allow the shoe 20-30 minutes to dry before you evaluate the color.)

 Charles Tyrwhitt leather cream is neutral, so it’s safe to use on any shade of leather.
 The special formula cleans, conditions and restores all at once, and it’s suitable for waxy leather, smooth leather, patent and reptile shoes.
 Apply a few dabs of cream to the shoe and work it in evenly using a soft cloth in a circular motion.
 Once you’ve applied cream to all the leather, wipe away any excess product and leave the shoes to dry for 20 minutes.